 One Week Road Trip

 For a one week road trip, we recommend just the North Bay to Timmins portion of the larger road trip.
 Drive as far north as Timmins, or to Cochrane’s Polar Bear Habitat, then turn around and drive back home.

 More Than One Week

 With more time, continue along Highway 11 following the Timmins to Thunder Bay route.

 North Bay to Timmins – A One Week Road Trip

 Enjoy a day in North Bay ending with a sunset cruise of Lake Nipissing on the Chief Commanda II.
 Take Highway 11 north to the town of Temagami.
-Climb the Fire Tower for panoramic views of the region’s lakes and forest.
-Check out the Cobalt Mining National Historic Site, before spending the night in Temiskaming Shores.
-The next day, hike to Devil’s Rock Lookout then continue on to Timmins.
+Climb the Fire Tower for a panoramic view of the region’s lakes and forest.
+Check out the Cobalt Mining District National Historic Site, and spend the night in Temiskaming Shores.
+Hike to Devil’s Rock Lookout then continue on to Timmins.
 The distance noted in parentheses is the driving distance from the previous stop.

 - North Bay